 If they open this up to more musicians, perhaps they will require a verification process for direct uploading.

-Either way, I’m in favor of busting down traditional music industry gatekeepers and giving artists more power to release what they want to release, when they want to release it, and where.
+Either way, I’m in favor of busting down traditional music industry gatekeepers and barriers like age, and giving artists more power to release what they want to release, when they want to release it, and where.

 Slow Death Of Traditional Music Publicists